billmwong/focs-assignments/day15/day15.md

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

+This holds true for tree #5 above.
+All the others are unbalanced.

 ## IV.
 Maintaining balance